 The 20Twenty Business Growth Programme is run by the Creative Leadership and Enterprise Centre (CLEC) at Cardiff Metropolitan University.
-The Unit has vast experience in the design and delivery of a variety of courses, from daily workshops to longer annual programmes.
-The unit is supported by academic staff all of which have considerable specialist expertise in the development, design and delivery of bespoke courses focusing upon entrepreneurship, leadership and management skills.
+The team has vast experience in the design and delivery of a variety of courses, from daily workshops to longer annual programmes.
+The 20Twenty programme is delivered by highly experienced academics and business professionals all of which have considerable specialist expertise in business coaching, entrepreneurship, leadership and management skills.

 Brian Morgan is Professor of Entrepreneurship at Cardiff Met.
 He is the Programme Director for 20Twenty Business Growth.
 He is also Programme Director of Construction Futures Wales Leadership Programme.
 Brian Morgan was educated at the London School of Economics.

 Before moving to academia in 1997 he was the Chief Economist at the WDA and senior policy adviser in Whitehall (the DTI).
 Brian is also Director of a number of businesses in Wales, including Chairman, Spadel UK, producer of Brecon Carreg and Chairman, Windpower Wales.
 In 1998, he founded the Penderyn Malt Whiskey Company.
 He has also been actively involved in improving SME performance and has written numerous popular articles on this theme for the Western Mail, Business Insider, Agenda etc.